telatin/microbiome-bioinformatics/_posts/2021-03-02-Metagenomics-classification-2.md

 done
 ```

-:bulb: In the next paragraphs you'll find a complete script that does Kraken and Bracken
+:bulb: In the **next** paragraphs you'll find a complete script that does Kraken and Bracken
-in one go.
+in one go, but you can see a [Kraken2 solution here](https://gist.github.com/telatin/6594faebe6f8497f9a9365a83c9369d5).